 University catalogs: http://unco.smartcatalogiq.com/

-This program leads to a Bachelor of Science (B.S.) degree in Biological Sciences.
+The biology degree program leads to a Bachelor of Science (B.S.) in Biological Sciences.
+Program overview.

-In pursuit of your degree, you will take classes that fit into four different categories:
+In pursuit of your biology degree, you will take classes that fit into different categories:

-- Required biology courses: a core of courses that all biology students take, a set of specialized courses depending on your emphasis within biology, and elective biology courses.
+- Required biology courses: These courses include core courses that all biology majors take and a set of specialized courses matched to your biology emphasis area.

-- Required supporting courses: mathematics, chemistry, physics, and other courses that help to provide the foundation for a well rounded and comprehensive degree.
+- Required supporting STEM courses: These include mathematics, chemistry, physics, and other courses that provide the training needed for a well rounded and comprehensive biology degree.

-- University-wide electives: courses in any area or field of study of your choice.
+- University-wide electives: These are courses in any area or field of study of your choice.